haimlavi1989/happyCoding/JavaScriptChallengesQ&A.md

 ## 21. Iterator

 ### Question:
-Define & implement an Iterator Interface The interface for LinkedList
+Implement an Iterator interface in JavaScript and use it to create an iterator for a custom LinkedList class.
+Your implementation should include:
+A definition of the Iterator interface.

 ```javascript
 class Iterator {